gxli/DecompositionUMAP/ReadMe.rst

 Decomposition-UMAP
 ==================
-Decomposition-UMAP A general-purpose framework for pattern classification and anomaly detection.
+Decomposition-UMAP is a general-purpose framework for pattern classification and anomaly detection.
 The methodology involves a two-stage process: first, the application of a multiscale decomposition technique, followed by a non-linear dimension reduction using the Uniform Manifold Approximation and Projection (UMAP) algorithm.

 Abstract
 --------